KehindeObanla/5443-Spatial-Data-Structures/Assignments/A02/README.md

 #### Edit the README.md

-- A readme file is a file that gets displayed when you are viewing a folder on github.
+- A readme file is a file that gets displayed when you are viewing a folder on Github.
 So we place a README.md in the repo's folder so we can display information about the repo.
 Likewise, any README.md in a folder is used to display information about the folder it is in.
-- Edit the readme file on github and place your contact information inside along with a picture of YOU.
+- Edit the readme file on Github and place your contact information inside along with a picture of YOU.
 NOT an avatar.
 NOT a thumbnail.
 But an easily identifiable picture of you.
 - Your readme should include:
     - Your first and last name
     - Your email address